VictorAlbertos/RxCache/README.md

 RxCache
 =======
+The **goal** of this library is simple: **caching your data models like [Picasso](https://github.com/square/picasso) caches your images, with no effort at all.**

+Every Android application is a client application, which means it does not make sense to create and maintain a database just for caching data.

+Plus, the fact that you have some sort of legendary database for persisting your data does not solves by itself the real challenge: to be able to configure your caching needs in a flexible and simple way.

-Inspired by [Retrofit](http://square.github.io/retrofit/) api, RxCache is a reactive caching library for Android and Java which turns your caching needs into an interface.
+Inspired by [Retrofit](http://square.github.io/retrofit/) api, **RxCache is a reactive caching library for Android and Java which turns your caching needs into an interface.**

 Every method acts as a provider for RxCache, and all of them are managed through observables; they are the fundamental contract between the library and its clients.